 As a proof of principle, in power-law configured networks, interaction failure rates will be set to a fixed constant, as in the basic version of NRMCA.
 We are aware that we may need to invoke complex gene interactions from Aim 1.2 for simulations that can better fit to the Gompertz model.
 However, our preliminary simulation suggests that the effect of network configuration on aging can be demonstrated using the basic version of NRMCA.
 In fact, PI’s students found that heterogeneity in degree distributions can dwarf the effect of heterogeneity in failure rates, at least in the parameter space that we tried.

 We expect that power-law and error-tolerant feature would render networks more robust to random failures, and therefore lead to larger G values.
-Configuration heterogeneity may also influence the tail distribution of lifespan, as suggested by a study based on the reliability model[92].
-Plateau of mortality rate in late life is an empirical observation and has been attributed to population heterogeneity [93, 94].
+Configuration heterogeneity may also influence the tail distribution of lifespan, as suggested by a study based on the reliability model{Finkelstein, 2006 #1514}.
+Plateau of mortality rate in late life is an empirical observation and has been attributed to population heterogeneity {Vaupel, 1979 #639;Vaupel, 1998 #152}.
 It is worth discussing that power-law configuration is connected to Aim 1.2 and 1.3.
 Power-law configuration implies rate-limiting modules.
 Renewals and repairs in hub and non-hub nodes should have different effects on network robustness.

 Aim 1.2.
 Introduce cooperativity and limiting gene interaction modules (LIMs) into NRMCA.

-In cells, loss of one gene’s function may activate another gene with overlapping functions [70, 95], which contributes to cellular homeostasis and robustness.
+In cells, loss of one gene’s function may activate another gene with overlapping functions {Wagner, 2000 #567;Gu, 2003 #537}, which contributes to cellular homeostasis and robustness.
 This kind of gene interactions can be modeled by dependence of failure rates in NRMCA.
-Dependent failure rates of interactions also means cooperativity, which likely plays a role in network buffering mechanisms [70].
-We will limit dependence/cooperativity between modules, similar to the avalanche–like model of aging [64, 96, 97].
+Dependent failure rates of interactions also means cooperativity, which likely plays a role in network buffering mechanisms {Wagner, 2000 #567}.
+We will limit dependence/cooperativity between modules, similar to the avalanche–like model of aging {Gavrilov, 1991 #1785;Gavrilov, 2011 #1786;Le Bras, 1976 #1787}.

 First, linear cooperativity will be modeled.
 Failure rate of one module is assumed to be a linear function of the number of remaining active interactions in its ‘interacting’ modules, also similar to the avalanche-like model.
 Second, sigmoid cooperativity will be modeled using a Hill function, μt=11+Kkt-Δtn μt-Δt, where μtand μt-Δt are current and previous failure rates at time t and t-Δt, kt-Δt is the previous number of active interactions in neighboring modules, K is a threshold, and n is the Hill coefficient.
 Hill coefficient can adjust the non-linearity and describe positive or negative cooperation.
 Hill function is also a generalized way to study cooperative changes, because linear model is a special case of the Hill function.